 - 1. Turn off the blower.
 Turn off the influent water to the lid. - 2.
-Disconnect the 3" PVC influent pipe from the lid union only and tilt the pipe outward, clearing the union. - 3.
+Disconnect the 6" PVC influent pipe from the flexible coupling on the lid and tilt the pipe outward, clearing the coupling. - 3.
 At the junction box remove the black and purple wires for the switch and attach an ohm meter to the ends of each wire.
 The ohm meter will show a "closed" circuit with the blower off.

-If over-amping is a concern then it may be necessary to have an electrician open the blower motor electrical box and attach an amp probe to a power leg to verify that the name plate amps are not exceeded while adjusting the system to 30" (7.5 kPa) or 40" (10 kPa).
+If over-amping is a concern then it may be necessary to have an electrician open the blower motor electrical box and attach an amp probe to a power leg to verify that the name plate amps are not exceeded while adjusting the blast gate for 30" (7.5 kPa) or 35" (8.7 kPa).

 - 4. Place a jumper on the circuit for the HI Vacuum switch at the junction box so that the GECM Control Panel (if supplied) will not turn the system off during the test. - 5.
-Turn on the blower.
+Adjust the blast gate to half way, then turn on the blower. - 6.
+Adjust the blast gate at open flow so that the amp reading is just one (1) value under the nameplate amps specified on the blower, then lock the blast gate in place.
 Proceed with one of the following options: